ethankennerly/as2cs/README.md

 * ActionScript Dictionary to C# Hashtable data type.
 * ActionScript string.toLowerCase to C# String.ToLower
 * ActionScript lastIndexOf to C# LastIndexOf
+* DataUtil.as and DataUtil.cs wrapper for consistent API.
+* Pass Unity 5.2 compiler check of TestSyntaxModel.cs when copied to Assets folder.

+        bash test_copy_to_unity.sh

 Not supported